universAAL/applications/medication/README.txt

 This folder contains the implementation of Medication Manager service.
-The implementations contains two projects.
+The implementations contains 4 projects.

-1. medication_manager.service: This folder
+1. medication.manager.service: This folder
    contains the source code about the service provider.

-2. ont.medMgr: This folder contains
+2. medication.manager.ont: This folder contains
    the source code about the service ontology

-3. test_medication_manager.service_callees.
+3. medication.missing.services.simulation.
+This folder is used for simulating missing UniversAAL service and their actions (like publishing events, service callees, service callers and receiving events)

+4. medication.missing.services.simulation.
 This folder
-	 contains the project that is used for integration tests only and its purpouse is to test medication_manager.service's ServiceCallees
+	 contains the project that is used for integration tests